I’m Amelia May Johnson, and I’m running for Justice of the Peace, District 8, to make Clark County, Arkansas great again!

 I also grew up in poverty and know what it’s like to not eat three meals a day, to go without running water, to go without electricity, to go without heat in winter, and to live in houses that would be considered uninhabitable in any other state.
 According to the US Census Bureau: over 20% of Clark County residents live in poverty — I know how they feel, I went through what they’re going through, and I want to help.

 The Southern Standard recently confirmed that I’m the first transgender candidate to file for office in Clark County.
 While this is nearly as historic as Trump holding an LGBT flag at one of his rallies, I care much more about real issues than pointless, identity politics.
-I would consider myself an LGBT Conservative, because I reject the radical left’s woke agenda and hold many conservative beliefs on issues like abortion, sales taxes, and gun rights.

 That being said, I need to clear up any potential misrepresentations of my beliefs: I oppose “drag queen story hour” and believe children should not be permitted to get sexual reassignment surgery.
 Furthermore, I believe teachers should not be talking to little kids about sex or indoctrinating them into any kind of ideology.